Polish Library in Paris: History

 To satisfy French legal requirements, Czartoryski took on formal ownership of the institution, thus securing its material survival.
 The initial plan was to erect a purpose-built Polish mansion in Paris to house the collections, but the shortage of funds led to the abandonment of that ambition, and instead a 17th-century four storey mansion was bought, on the Ile Saint-Louis along the Quai d'Orleans.
 The library moved into eleven rooms on the second floor while the rest of the building was let as accommodation to finance the loans that had been taken out.

 Meanwhile, the Library saw rapid expansion as gifts and legacies arrived from private individuals, for instance the collections of Małachowski, Julian Ursyn Niemcewicz, Karol Kniaziewicz and Adam Mickiewicz.
 By 1845 the Library held 15,000 volumes and three years later, almost 20,000 items.
 In 1914 the collection contained 100,000 books.
 In addition, there was a stock of journals and reviews, of photographs, and of medals and coins.

 Towards the end of the 19th century, the activities of the Literary Society had declined, and the maintenance of the library in Paris was transferred in 1893 to the responsibility of the Polish Academy of Sciences and Letters in Kraków. in 1926, Władysław Mickiewicz (son of Adam) bequeathed his important collection of manuscripts to the library.
 In the following period, a number of valuable books, manuscripts and artworks which the library could not properly maintain were sent to museums and institutions in the now independent Poland.

-World War II
+World War II and after

 On the eve of World War II there were 145,000 books, 1,000 manuscripts, 12,000 images, 2,800 atlases and maps and 20,000 copies of documents relating to Polish history drawn from British and French archives.
-Although German occupying forces seized the library's collection during World War II, the Library was able to resume work with the liberation of Paris.
+Though German occupying forces seized the library's collection during World War II, the Library was able to resume work with the liberation of Paris.

 Most of the looted materials were returned from Germany by 1947, however, the Library faced bitter legal battles with the post-war Communist Polish government over ownership.
 These were eventually resolved in the Library's favour in 1959.

-Following Poland's return to democracy in 1989, links were reestablished with the new Polish government.
+Following Poland's return to democracy in 1989, links were re-established with the new Polish government.
+Vernet's The Polish Prometheus was also donated to the Library in 1950.